-The choice of colours and materials for the piece was inspired by the natural environment and was designed to ensure the sculpture fits in with the surrounding environment.
+The choice of colours and materials for the piece was inspired by the natural environment and was designed to ensure the sculpture fits in with its surroundings.

 "Limestone is an important feature in our regional identity and the use of this material and natural colours ensures the piece sits well in this location."